adafieno/open-khipu-repository/reports/phase0_reconnaissance_report.md

 ## Executive Summary

-The OKR database contains **619 khipus** with detailed structural, numeric, and color information encoded across 24 tables with over 280,000 records.
+The OKR database contains **619 khipus** in the original dataset, with **612 valid khipus** containing cord data used for analysis.
+Detailed structural, numeric, and color information is encoded across 24 tables with over 280,000 records.
 The data is well-structured for hierarchical graph representation.

 ## Database Overview

 ### Core Data Volume
-- **619 unique khipus** (khipu_main)
+- **619 unique khipus** in original dataset (612 with cord data analyzed)
 - **54,403 cords** (cord)
 - **110,677 knots** (knot)
 - **56,306 color records** (ascher_cord_color)